top of page

 1949 was a classic heartbreak year for Red Sox fans.
 Will this season end with a three-peat from the Dodgers?
 A Magic Eight Ball would likely tell you that this outcome looks favorable here on April 19, though it is, of course, only April 19.
 Those Dodgers pound home runs.

 Ohtani can keep this going for a while.
 Opponents are scared of him.
 Big reason why Barry Bonds had a 58-game streak.
 On base streaks--like games-with-a-point streaks in hockey--interest me greatly, because they tend to say a lot about a play historically.
-You can have a career year like a Jarren Duran did in 2024, but Duran couldn't ever do something like this.
+You can have a career year like a Jarren Duran did in 2024, but Duran couldn't do something like this.

 I saw that 43% of Boston Bruins fans predict that the Bruins will win their series against the Buffalo Sabres in six games.
 This is, of course, very predictable.
 Game 6 is at home.
 Fans of a team that is the underdog will typically pick their team in six.
 It's just how it works.

 I'm the rare person who doesn't act as if he knows what the result of a playoff series, or anything in sports, really, will be.
 I have my reasons for thinking why things will go a certain way, but I don't talk with the surety of others like I'm Tiresias.
-(Granted, a reference basically no sports fan will get, but hey, no hardly anyone else would get it either.
-Such is our illiterate, uneducated world.)

-The Sabres in 6 seems more reasonable to me, but as I wrote the other day, the Bruins have a shot in this series.
-How good a shot?
-I don't know--call it 40 to 45% chance.
-Which isn't that far off from even.
 They'll need Jeremy Swayman to steal them a game or two, and not to cost them any.
 You'll need production from Geekie, and it'd be nice if Pastrnak--who didn't even hit the 30-goal mark this year--finds his goal-scoring touch again, if he still has it, which I feel like there's real reason to doubt.

 Bruins fans--also not surprisingly--spin this as something that's amazing about Pastrnak.
 These athletes are like stuffed animals to these people.
-Pacifiers.
 Security blankets.
 But at least with Linus and his security blanket, it helped him think and process and deal in reality.
-Whereas, the parasocial relationships sports fans "build"--I use the quotes because these building blocks are made of air and delusion--do the opposite.
-The Bruins fans say, why, Pastrnak is so amazing, he's the bestest playmaker around.
-Snuggle me, Pasta!
-Snuggle me!
+Whereas, the parasocial relationships sports fans "build"--I think we need the quotes in this context--do the opposite.

-I find it very worrisome that a former great goal scorer has had his season totals continue to drop and is now a twenty-something goal-scorer.
+Whereas I find it very worrisome that a former great goal scorer has had his season totals continue to drop and is now a twenty-something goal-scorer.
 Plus, he's a wing.
 A wing who doesn't put the puck in the net isn't the same as a center who doesn't put the puck in the net and gets most of his points off of assists.

 A large part of the job of being an offense-first--and, let's be frank, offense-only, in Pastrnak's case--wing is scoring goals.
 And though they count the same, the truth is that goals can be more valuable, especially on a team that doesn't have a lot of offensive firepower.